Vyral/blake-sloan-recruiting/_posts/2023-10-31-the-s-me-500-investing-in-yourself-to-win-in-a-marketplace-of-change.md

 ---
 layout: post
-title: 'The S & ME 500: Investing In YOURSELF To Win In A Marketplace of Change'
+title: Will You Win Or Lose In 2024?
 date: 2023-10-31 16:45:00
 excerpt: >-
   The Market Is Changing, The Heard Is Thinning.
 You Must Change To Win In A